 How to apply

-Applications are considered on the basis of the applicant’s qualifications and experience.
+Applications are considered on the basis of the applicant’s qualifications, experience and demonstration of vocational intent.
+The number of places is limited.
 Applications may close before the deadline date if numbers accepted reach capacity.

 One reference is required at the point of application from a discipline related to the course you are applying to.
 If you are a recent graduate, the reference should be an academic referee.
 The reference should be provided on a headed document with either a stamp from the institution or an electronic signature.